Khalil-codes/goals-mern-app/README.md

 # Getting Started with App

-Goalsy is a Full Stack App that is built using react, node, express and mongoDB.
+Goalsy is a Full Stack App.
+The Frontend is built using React, Redux and Redux Toolkit.
+The Backend is built using Node, Express and MongoDB.
+I've used jsonwebtoken to generate JWT and bcryptjs to hash password in backend.
+Only Authenticated user is authorized to Add Goal, Delete Goal, View Goals and Update Goal.

 ## Available Scripts